 - increased operational scalability and flexibility

-From a systems perspective, auctions of Government of Canada securities (bonds, treasury bills and ultralong bonds) as well as other operations used to manage the government’s debt are all more efficient now.
+Auctions of Government of Canada securities (and other operations used to manage the federal government’s debt) are now more efficient than they were before.

 Adapting to changing financial markets